kaki1995/travel-website/README.md

 We welcome contributions!
 Please read our contributing guidelines to get started.
 Fork the repository, make your changes, and submit a pull request.

 License:
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the ...
+License - see the LICENSE file for details.

 Contact:
 For any inquiries or feedback, feel free to reach out to [your-email@example.com].

-Visit [Website Name] on GitHub: https://github.com/your-username/travel-tool
+Visit [Website Name] on GitHub: https://github.com/kaki1995/travel-tool